What do I need to do?

 • A history of bad debt whilst previously living in an LSBU residence

-Whichever residence you pick, you residence fee is always fully inclusive and will cover the cost of all utilities, including hot water, heating and lighting.
-That also means insurance for basic possessions is included, as well as a fully equipped bedroom, bathroom and security features.
+Your residence fee is always fully inclusive and will cover the cost of all utilities, including hot water, heating, and lighting.
+That also means insurance for basic possessions is included, as well as a fully equipped bedroom, bathroom, and security features.

-Further information on what is covered can be found at the Endsleigh Insurance website or by contacting our Accommodation Service .
+Further information on what is covered can be found on the Endsleigh Insurance website or by contacting our Accommodation Service.

 Support